Rishthegreat/Notes/School/Roaring 20s.md

 ##### Disarmament and Peace
 - Charles Evan Hughes - Republican Secretary of State
 - Washington Naval Conference, 1922
+	- Russia was not invited because they were communist
 	- Five Power Treaty - Limits only on Warships
 		- US, Great Britain, Japan, France, Italy
 		- 5:5:3:1.67:1.67
-			- This way, the ratio of the
+			- This way, the ratio of the naval power remains the same
+			- It does limit warships, but does not limit war machines, submaries, so it was not really very effective
 		- No limit on other ships, Japan - fortify possessions
+	- Four Power Treaty
+		- First 4 nations minus Italy
+			- Territorial Integrity in the Pacific
+	- Nine Power Treaty
+		- Respecting the Open Door Policy in China